aws-samples/retrieval-augmented-generation-large-data-sets/README.md

 * Can the vector database in the RAG pattern scale to handle a large data set with tens of millions of documents?
 * Where are the bottlenecks in the ingest pipeline for RAG?
 * Which vector database is better in terms of cost or performance?
-We evaluated OpenSearch, RDS Postgres, Kendra, and Pinecone.
-(Kendra is not actually a vector database, but it can perform the semantic search function.
-It is interesting in that you don't need to produce embedding vectors with an LLM to use it.)
+We evaluated OpenSearch and RDS Postgres
 ## Design

 In order to answer these questions, we set up the data pipeline shown below.